MOUNT HOOD

 Highlights:

-Located twenty miles east of the city of Portland, Oregon, and the northern Willamette River valley, the Mt.
-Hood National Forest extends south from the strikingly beautiful Columbia River Gorge across more than sixty miles of forested mountains, lakes and streams to Olallie Scenic Area, a high lake basin under the slopes of Mt.
+The lodge sits near the Mount Hood National Forest which extends south from the Columbia River Gorge across more than sixty miles of forested mountains, lakes and streams to Olallie Scenic Area, a high lake basin under the slopes of Mt.
 Jefferson.
+There are 189,200 acres of designated wilderness in the forest.
+The largest is the Mt.
+Hood Wilderness, which includes the mountain’s peak and upper slopes.

 Speak Your Mind